-You see, money is the chief cause of insomnia for many of us and we should not ignore the symptoms.
+You see, money is the chief cause of stress and insomnia for many of us and we should not ignore the symptoms.

 In fact, if you can get a handle on all your money worries by first knowing what they really are, your nights will be much peaceful and dreams much sweeter as a result.